 Moreover, in support of Vandeyar (2013), policy may also be developed spontaneously and informally, unofficially, "on the ground" through practice by schools, teachers and students, who may enact their own policy to determine appropriate procedures and conduct, which may either be codified or remain undocumented.
 In this respect, Vandeyar highlights the notion of policy as agency, which is a necessary condition for the implementation and ownership of policy.

 Thus, an analytical framework (Figure 3.1) is proposed, in which OER and OEP policy are viewed at the macro level, "from above," differentiated from yet linked to that which emanates at the micro level, "from below."
 These two levels interact osmotically.
 Policy and practice from above usually operate at global and national levels and are influenced by or seek to influence policy at institutional and "on-the-ground" levels.
 This analytical framework also differentiates between pre-COVID-19 and present-day COVID-19 emergency contexts, where the latter represents a growth opportunity for OER and OEP at both levels.

-Pre-COVID-19 Emergency Context Present-day COVID-19 Emergency Context OER & OEP Policy-as- Practice from Above Macro level Macro level Formally endorsed and adopted Non-formally adopted Structured Unstructured Produced by national and supra-national governments, networks and partners Produced by national and supra-national governments, networks and partners OER Policy-as- Practice from Below Micro and meso level Micro and meso level Formal and non-formal Formal and non-formal Structured and unstructured Structured and unstructured Produced by institutions, community organisations, families, and individual learners and teachers Produced by institutions, community organisations, and individual learners and teachers
+Pre-COVID-19 Emergency Context Present-day COVID-19 Emergency Context OER & OEP Macro level Macro level Policy-as- Formally endorsed and adopted Non-formally adopted Practice from Above Structured Unstructured ADOVE Produced by national and supra-national governments, networks and partners Produced by national and supra-national governments, networks and partners OER Policy-as- Micro and meso level Micro and meso level Practice from Formal and non-formal Formal and non-formal Below Structured and unstructured Structured and unstructured Produced by institutions, community organisations, families, and individual learners and teachers Produced by institutions, community organisations, and individual learners and teachers